DionysiosC/uni_projects/circuit file parser and tester/README.md

 Be aware that the program is created in such fashion that the inputs of the gates can have a double value i.e. signal probability value.

 ## Implementation details
-The code was compiled and tested using gcc version <blah>, in Unix environment.
+The code was compiled and tested using gcc v11.2.0, in Unix environment.

 ## How to run the application
 To run the application after all the source code files have been compiled with the **make** file, the user has to use this format at the terminal: